SURES (Summer Undergraduate Research in Energy and Sustainability)

 - A 3-5 page proposal (single- or double-spaced) to include:

 - Title Page - Your name, major, project title, mentor's name, and department only on this first page

-- Following Pages - Goals and objectives, project description, project connection to energy and/or sustainability (especially if the project is technical), methodology, time commitment required for the project, connection with your educational and career goals, and budget summary.
+- Following Pages - Goals and objectives, project description (including a short literature review), project connection to energy and/or sustainability (especially if the project is technical), methodology, time commitment required for the project, connection with your educational and career goals, and budget summary.
 Also include information about how you are or have been involved in non-research related activities in energy and/or sustainability.